Indian Empire Society

-The Indian Empire Society was a London-based lobbying organization, formed in 1930 to promote the cause of the British Empire in India.
+The Indian Empire Society was a London-based lobbying organization, formed in 1930 to promote the cause of the British Indian Empire.

 The Society came into being at a meeting in July 1930 held in the Caxton Hall, London, at which the prime mover was Sir Michael O'Dwyer, a former Lieutenant Governor of the Punjab, following correspondence between the 4th Marquess of Salisbury and George Clarke, 1st Baron Sydenham of Combe.
 Its activists were mostly former members of the Indian Civil Service and included several former provincial governors of British India, among them O'Dwyer, Lord Meston, and Sir Reginald Craddock.
 Its principal goal was to resist the policy of Indian constitutional reform which successive British governments of the 1930s had begun to pursue.

 Field Marshal Sir Claud Jacob, a former Commander-in-Chief, India, was chairman of the Society's Executive Committee.

 The society's aims, and its membership, often overlapped with those of the India Defence League.
 The society frequently cited its deep concern for the fate of the Indian masses under a democratic system.
 A joint letter (written in 1933) sums up the society's attitude: